stevenchadburrow/HowToSolveA2x2RubiksCube/README.md

 U = Up side Clockwise
 U2 = Up side twice (half turn)

 You will get a different pattern of yellows.
 Continue to do the exact same formula until you get that desired yellow pattern mentioned above.
+It shouldn't take more than six times, so if it's not working just rotate the top 90 degrees and try the same formula again a few more times.

 When you finally have the yellow pattern you want, the formula to solve the yellow is very simple: